itsdavidmandal/colormismatchgame/README.md

 This project consists of the following files:

 - `index.html`: The HTML file containing the page layout and basic structure.
-- `script.js`: The JavaScript file containing the logic for generating colors and setting the display.
-- `README.md`: This file (you just generated).

 ## Installation and Running